To use kubectl and

 kubectl --kubeconfig=/path/to/kubeconfig-my-provisioned-cluster.yml get namespacesNote: The path/file value that you pass to the

---kubeconfigflag must be an absolute path.If you are not logged in with the Tanzu Mission Control CLI, you are prompted to do so.
+--kubeconfigflag must be an absolute path.If you are not logged in with the Tanzu Mission Control CLI, you are prompted to provide an API token to log in.
+For information about retrieving an API token, see Log In with the Tanzu CLI.